-A Steinway Artist featured in Billboard Magazine’s “40 under 40” and “Latin Power Players” lists, classical pianist and composer Jorge Mejia defies easy categorization.
+A Latin GRAMMY® nominee and a Steinway Artist featured in Billboard Magazine’s “40 under 40” and “Latin Power Players” lists, classical pianist and composer Jorge Mejia defies easy categorization.
 His impassioned performances and evocative compositional style are enriched by his role as a leader in the Latin music world, infusing all facets of his work with a keenly global perspective.

 Born in Bogotá, Colombia, Jorge studied at the New World School of the Arts with William Dawson, a pupil of Rudolph Serkin, and the New England Conservatory of Music, where he studied with Jacob Maxin.
 He holds a Piano Performance degree from the University of Miami, where he studied with Teresa Escandon, a pupil of Jorge Bolet.